mtford90/siesta/INTRO.md

 });
 ```

 We now have one local representation for each remote representation!
-Note that we will rarely need to map data ourselves.
+Note that when interacting with web services we rarely need to map data ourselves.
 Siesta provides an API for sending and receiving HTTP requests and performing the mapping automatically, regardless of `Content-Type` etc. You can read more about this in the <a href="{{site.baseurl}}/remote_queries.html">documentation</a>.

 # What next?